IQSS/dataverse/doc/release-notes/6919-preview-tools.md

 ### Converting Explore External Tools to Preview Only

-Optionally, you can convert existing tools in the `externaltool` database table from type "explore" to "preview".
-The only known preview tools are the [dataverse-previewers][].
-Tools of type "explore" that have `hasPreviewMode` set to true will continue to be displayed in the Preview tab.
+When the war file is deployed, a SQL migration script will convert [dataverse-previewers][] to have both "explore" and "preview" types so that they will continue to be displayed in the Preview tab.

+If you would prefer that these tools be preview only, you can delete the tools, adjust the JSON manifests (changing "explore" to "preview"), and re-add them.

 [dataverse-previewers]: https://github.com/GlobalDataverseCommunityConsortium/dataverse-previewers